ChurchApps/AskApi/config/docs/b1-admin-docs.md

 - **Edit song details** -- Update the title, artist, duration, and other metadata.
 - **Manage arrangements** -- Each song can have multiple arrangements (for example, different keys or versions).
 Add, edit, or remove arrangements as needed.
 - **Add lyrics** -- Enter or update the lyrics for each arrangement.
-- **Set the key** -- Specify the musical key for each arrangement so your team knows how to prepare.
+- **Set the key** -- Specify the musical key for each arrangement using the key picker next to the lyrics.
+Changing the key transposes the displayed chords immediately, both on the arrangement page and when opening the song from a service plan, so your team always sees chords in the key they're actually playing.
 - **Add external links** -- Attach links to resources like YouTube videos, chord charts, or sheet music hosted elsewhere.

 ## Arrangements

-A single song can have multiple arrangements to accommodate different services or team configurations.
-Each arrangement includes:
+An arrangement represents a distinct version of a song — for example, a faster modern version versus a slower acoustic take, or the same song in a different key for a different team.
+Each arrangement of the same song shares the song title and artist but has its own independent settings:

+- **Key** — the musical key the arrangement is performed in
+- **BPM** — tempo in beats per minute
+- **Length** — duration in seconds
+- **Meter** — time signature (e.g., 4/4, 3/4, 6/8)
+- **Sequence** — the chord/section structure (e.g., Intro → Verse → Chorus → Bridge)
-- **Lyrics** for display or projection
+- **Lyrics** — for display or projection
-- **Key** designation
-- **External links** to additional resources
+- **External links** — chord charts, YouTube recordings, sheet music, or other resources

+When you add a song to a [Service Order](./service-order.md), you can choose which arrangement to use for that specific service, so your team always rehearses and plays the right version.

 :::info
-Songs from your library can be added directly to a [Service Order](./service-order.md) within a plan, linking the song details and arrangements to that specific service.
+Songs from your library can be added directly to a [Service Order](./service-order.md) within a plan, linking the song details and the chosen arrangement to that specific service.
 :::

 ## Next Steps